-- 1. Successful completion of the Movement Science Graduate Program Core Requirements (12 credits). - 2.
+- Successful completion of the Movement Science Graduate Program Core Requirements (12 credits). - 2.
 Successful completion of the Athletic Training Course Requirements (18 credits). - 3.
-Cumulative GPA of 3.0 or higher in graduate level courses and no more than six credits with a grade of "C". - 4.
-Successful completion of the comprehensive examination and internship or Master's thesis and oral defense.
+Cumulative GPA of 3.0 or higher in graduate level courses, no "D" or "F" grades, and no more than six credits with a grade of "C". - Successful completion of the comprehensive examination and project/internship or Master's thesis and oral defense.